BarrelTB/FoodTruckProject/README.md

 This program tracks input food trucks via their name, food type, and rating.
 As well the program auto generates a unique ID for each food truck object input into the system.

 ### Week 3 Homework for Skill Distillery
-This program is a homework assignment for week 3 of the Skill Distillery coding bootcamp course.
+This program is a homework assignment for week 3 of the Skill Distillery Java coding bootcamp course.

 ### How to use